bandhanEA/she-builds-with-ai-wtm-2024/README.md

     - `5.B - Enhance the use of enabling technology, in particular information and communications technology, to promote the empowerment of women.`

 ### Inspiration behind NomadNari
 - As an elder sister and a best friend, I have two very close single womxn in my life who travel solo, but rarely because it has takens months to even plan the trip, hours of reading reviews, and hours of double checking each and every location, route, and accomodation.
-Why?
-As you know,because of the research behind it.
-There are currently apps that help women travel together and help other solo travelers but there is currently nothing out there that creates safe trip trips for womxn.
+There are currently apps that help women travel together and help other solo travelers when they think they might be in danger but there is currently nothing out there that creates a safe trip guide for womxn.
 - NomadNari aims to elimate the time it takes to research and provide womxn with a list of safe locations they can follow up on and choose from instead of thousands of options which lead to time wasting and headaches.
 - A survey of 400 U.S. women found that two in five had experienced sexual harassment while traveling alone.
 Sexual harassment is the most common gender risk for solo female travelers. ([https://www.researchgate.net/publication/344631063_The_Dark_Side_of_Solo_Female_Travel_Negative_Encounters_with_Male_Strangers])
 - NomadNari wants to become a resource to help female solo travelers prepare for their solo trips inorder to avoid users being a vicitm of a crime.